Best 3D Printers Under £500 UK 2026

 Our Top Picks

-1. Bambu Lab A1 Mini — Best for Beginners
+1. Flashforge Adventurer 5M — Best for Beginners

 Key features:

-Who it is best for: Complete beginners, anyone who wants reliable results without tinkering, and makers with limited desk space.
+Who it is best for: Complete beginners, families, and anyone who wants reliable results without tinkering.

 2. Creality Ender-3 V3 SE — Best Budget Option

 The Creality Ender-3 V3 SE is the spiritual successor to the printer that made 3D printing mainstream.
-At around £170, it is the most affordable printer in this roundup — yet it includes automatic bed levelling, a direct drive extruder, and print speeds up to 250mm/s.
+At around £169 it is the most affordable machine in this roundup, yet it still includes automatic bed levelling, a direct-drive extruder, and print speeds of up to 250mm/s — features that cost hundreds more only a couple of years ago.

 Key features: